Health and Social Care

 This Level 1/2 qualification in Health and Social Care has elements of psychology, social policy and sociology that complement studies in humanities and related subjects.
 The main purpose of the qualification is to support access to further education and training, such as:

-- Applied level 3 in Health and Social Care (in development)
+- Level 3 qualifications in Health and Social Care

 - Access course in nursing/midwifery/Health Studies, the Forces, teaching.